jrwesch/just-another-text-editor/README.md

 - [Questions](#questions)

 ## Description
-This assignment is to create an application called Note Taker that can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+This assignment is to create a text editor that runs in the browser.
+The app will be a single-page application that meets the PWA criteria.
+Additionally, it will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
+The application will also function offline.

 ## Installation